Got a comment, correction, or candidate suggestion?We’re researching a lot — if you spot something off, please tell us.

 2. Public statements.
 Campaign website, social media, press interviews, and recorded candidate-forum remarks are reviewed for consistency with the record.

-Three Statuses You’ll See
+Four Statuses You’ll See

 • Sensible — Unanimous editorial pick.
 Candidate meets all five principles with no material concerns in the record.